 Oakland County Sheriff's Office, Patrol Services

 The Sheriff's Canine Unit is comprised of sixteen dogs trained in bomb detection, tracking, property recovery, handler protection, and narcotic detection.
-In 2013, the Sheriff's Canine Unit responded to 1,938 requests for police service, including 2,021 searches throughout the County.
-The Canine Unit is available and on call to any police agency in the County who requests them.
+In 2013, the Sheriff's Canine Unit responded to 1,938 requests for police service,

 The Canine Unit has assisted in finding lost children, robbery suspects, and burglars throughout the year.
 They have also assisted in a number of narcotic searches during drug raids for several police agencies, including the Oakland County Narcotics Enforcement Team, and is responsible for the seizure and recovery of hundreds and thousands of dollars worth of hidden drugs.